rodemann/rodemann.github.io/_pages/research.md

 ---

-Hi!
+> "If we knew what it was we were doing, it would not be called research, would it?"
+>
+> -- <cite>Albert Einstein</cite>

 Thanks for your interest in my research.

 I am a statistician working on reliable machine learning.
 In particular, I try to incorporate epistemic modeling uncertainty into adaptive machine learning methods such as self-training, superset learning or Bayesian optimization.
 To this end, I mainly rely on ideas from the realm of imprecise probabilities.